• Skip to primary navigation

 • Even though this homemade granola recipe is made from scratch it is simple and easy to make!

-• This granola has no added sugar and is refined sugar free!
-It is sweetened with dates, banana, and raisins so it's naturally low in sugar, high in fiber, high in protein and healthy compared to other granola recipes.
+• It is naturally sweetened with dates, banana, and raisins so it's low in sugar, high in fiber, high in protein and healthy compared to other granola recipes.

-• This granola is gluten free, grain free, paleo, vegan and oat free!
-It's also safe for those with celiac and diabetes to eat.
+• This granola is gluten-free, grain free, nut free, dairy free, paleo, vegan and oat free!

 • You can use this granola in so many ways and it also stores really well so it's great for meal prep.